vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 It is not clear to me whether the increased sleep need reflects some health issue or internal healing that needs extra sleep, or whether there is some subtle sleep backlog.

+## 2025-04-19 to 2025-05-18: sleep cycle adjustment before and after travel to India

+From 2025-04-19 to 2025-05-02, I gradually shifted my sleep cycle so that my time of waking up in the morning was earlier, so as to give myself enough time to wrap things up in the morning before flying out to Bengaluru.

+From 2025-05-04 to 2025-05-18, I gradually adjusted my sleep cycle to match Indian Standard Time.
+While I was able to get my sleep cycle to a reasonable semblance of Indian Standard Time, I couldn't quite figure out a way to be able to stay up late (to coordinate with the morning time for work meetings in the US) while being attentive, without feeling sleepy the next day.

+More details of my sleep cycle adjustment process are in my travel records.

+A few general notes:

+* I experienced more hand/arm fatigue during the adjustment phases, both before going to India and after arriving in India.
+I think this was partly due to other factors, but the stress placed on my hands and arms to keep me upright when my body wanted to go to sleep were probably a contributing factor, particularly for the India portion of it.

+* I experienced stronger bowel pressure upon waking up, both during the adjustment phase in Berkeley and in India (both during and after the adjustment phase).
+One quantification of this is that the time from waking up to bowel movement reduced.
+It's unclear how much is due to sleep cycle adjustment versus differences in the weather pattern and in my diet.

+## 2025-05-22 night to 2025-05-25 morning

+On Thursday 2025-05-22 going past midnight into Friday 2025-05-23, despite feeling sleepy, I stayed up for a work meeting till around 1 AM.
+I went to sleep at 1:21 AM.
+I woke up at 8:17 AM after a mid-sleep urination at 7:12 AM.

+The next few days, I felt a crash of sleepiness a little earlier than I had been feeling it.
+I had a case of flagging attention around 9:25 PM on Friday 2025-05-23, and ultimately went to sleep at 10:20 PM.
+I woke up at 7:46 AM after mid-sleep urination at 3:54 AM.

+On Saturday 2025-05-24, I made a point of prepping to go to sleep before the crash started impacting my work.
+I ended up going to sleep at 9:57 PM.
+I woke up for mid-sleep urination at 3:50 AM and then woke up at 5:47 AM.
+I wasn't sure if I should properly wake up this time, but ultimately decided to.
+I had a bowel movement and then started work.
+But around 7:37 AM, after getting some stuff started that was running in the background, I decided to rest in bed for a little longer.
+So I rested in bed in a semi-sleepy state from 7:37 AM to 8:49 AM.